RTBlanco/CoinFlip/README.md

-# JqueryCoinFlip
+# CoinFlip
-Simple Jquery Coin flip that keeps track of the flips
+Simple Vanilla js Coin flip that keeps track of the flips